 - CSL staff may request and check transcripts/academic files of all players any time during the season.
 Failure to provide proof of education will result in penalties.
 See section: penalties

 - Each of the tournaments is considered an independent event and teams may register for as many as desired

 - Schools may have multiple teams registered for the tournaments, but participants may only play for one Hearthstone team for the duration of a tournament

 - The first team to win 3 sets in a Best of Five match earns a MATCH win

-- Teams will compete against each other in each one-day tournament in a single elimination bracket with continuous play.
+- Teams will compete against each other in 5v5 matches, as part of one-day tournaments in a single elimination bracket with continuous play.
 A Team of four (4) or fewer players will not be eligible to participate at any point during the season or Playoffs.

 - Default tournament start time is Saturday 12:00pm Pacific; all subsequent rounds should be played out continuously